|

 There's the != (not equal) operator that returns True when two values differ, though be careful with the types because "1" != 1 This will always return True and "1" == 1 will always return False, since the types differ Python is dynamically, but strongly typed, and other statically typed languages would complain about comparing different types There's also the else clause:

-- python - Find the current directory and files directory - Stack Overflow
+- python - What does the caret (^) operator do? - Stack Overflow

 |